MorphoCloud/MorphoCloud.github.io/index.md

 \*`g3.l` is the default instance and is usually more available than other instance flavors.<br>
 [Check real-time JetStream2 resource availability →](https://docs.jetstream-cloud.org/overview/status/#availability-of-scarce-resources)

+**Important Note:** Storage refers the persistent storage volume located on `/media/volume/MyData`.
+This is where you should keep all your files.
+The root file system (where your Desktop, Documents, Downloads) folder are located is very small, and if it fills up your instance my function erratically, or not function at all.
+Make sure you move or create all your files in your `/media/volume/MyData` storage volume.

 ## 🔑 Commands

 Once approved, you can control your instance from the issue itself: